 - In Year 3, each student must complete a minimum of four weeks of clinical elective time.
 This may include approved summer electives between second and third year, and student externships in Psychiatry.
 Any electives completed in Year 3 that extend beyond the required four weeks may be applied toward Year 4 requirements.

-- In Year 4, each student must complete a minimum of 10 weeks of clinical elective time.
+- In Year 4, each student must complete the remainder of weeks of clinical elective time in order to have a minimum total of 14 weeks for Year 3 and 4 combined.

 - Optional Summer Electives

 - Optional summer electives taken between Years 2 and 3, up to a maximum of four weeks, may be applied to Year 3 requirements.

 - Basic science or clinical research done during medical school that results in a peer-reviewed presentation or publication, or a presentation at a faculty-wide forum, may be considered to appear on your MSPR when you apply for the CaRMS match

 - Clinical research done as part of Med 528 will appear on your MSPR.
 All such research electives must be approved by the Electives Coordinator, Dr Joan Robinson, email@example.com Up to 2 weeks can be used towards the 14-week minimum electives requirement for year 3 and 4 combined